dfinity/portal/docs/developer-docs/integrations/http_requests/index.md

 ## Build more

 In the [Examples repository](https://github.com/dfinity/examples) you can find [sample code in Rust](https://github.com/dfinity/examples/tree/master/rust/exchange_rate) which you can use as starting point for building your own dApp.
+See the [sample code](https://internetcomputer.org/docs/current/samples/http-requests-exchange-rates) for more details.